Motor City Reapers: Franchise history

-In June 2006, The Reapers were announced to be joining the Great Lakes Indoor Football League as an expansion team for the 2007 season.
-Team owner Mike Zak, Sr. believed that his team would have the fortitude to stay in the area whereas the previous teams did not.
-However,t he team never took the field, with Zak citing "personal reasons" for not playing in 2007.
+In June 2006, the Reapers were announced to be joining the Great Lakes Indoor Football League as an expansion team for the 2007 season.
+Team owner Mike Zak Sr. believed that his team would have the fortitude to stay in the area whereas the previous teams did not.
+However, the team never took the field, with Zak citing "personal reasons" for not playing in 2007.
 There was word that the team would play in 2008, but they never played a game.